AI Transformation & Data

 Limitations

 Large-scale data migrations need more than three people.
 Org change across a 10,000-person enterprise needs different skills.
 The pod is a precision tool.
-It requires a specific client: executive sponsor with real authority, technical team willing to work alongside the pod, data that exists, and a business problem real enough that a working solution produces measurable value.
+It requires a specific environment: executive sponsor with real authority, technical team willing to work alongside the pod, data that exists, and a business problem real enough that a working solution produces measurable value.